Atiyakh/Fluxon/README.md

 ### Setting Up a Client

-You can use this on the client side of the app, it manages sessions and socket connections automatically, and organizes the request send and receive process. the code also keeps an open socket holding the same session id for a reversed requests (from the server to the client) it allows for multiple requests for the same session at the time, which is cool
+You can use this on the client side of your application, it manages sessions and socket connections automatically, and organizes the request send and receive process. the code also keeps an open socket holding the same session id for a reversed requests (from the server to the client) it allows for multiple requests for the same session at the time, which is cool

 ```python
 from Fluxon.Connect import ConnectionHandler